frederic-perez/AmE-dictionary/data/dictionary.md

 __Saran wrap__ _n_ :two::dart: _(Cookery)_ A thin, clear, stretchy plastic sheeting used as a moisture-proof wrapping.
 __Saratoga__ _n_
 __sarcasm__ _n_ Sarcasm is using irony to mock something or to show contempt.
 Example: Oh, yeah, he is a great guy.
 A great guy who took the last slice of pizza.
+__sarcopenia__
 __sarcophagi__ _n_
 __sarcophagus__ _n_ :two: A stone coffin, often inscribed or decorated with sculpture.
 __sardonic__ _adj_ :two: Scornfully or cynically mocking.
 Characterized by bitter or scornful derision; mocking; sneering; cynical. _Syn_ wry _He continued to grin with a sardonic humor, with a cynical mockery and defiance._
 __sari__ _n_ /ˈsɑːrɪ/ (saree) An Indian or Pakistani women’s garment consisting of a length of cloth wrapped around the waist like a skirt then draped over the shoulder and sometimes the head.
 __sarsaparilla__ _n_
-__sartorial__
+__sartorial__ _adj_ :two::hammer:
 __sash__ _n_ :five::hammer: (sashes) :es: banda _A sash cord._ _A sash window._
-__sashay__ _v_ :six: /sa-SHAY/ (sashayed) To sashay is to proudly walk in a slow, confident way that is meant to attract attention. _Sashay_ can also mean simply “to walk, glide, or go,” or “to proceed or move in a diagonal or sideways manner.”
+__sashay__ _v intr_ :seven: /sa-SHAY/ (sashayed) To sashay is to proudly walk in a slow, confident way that is meant to attract attention. _Sashay_ can also mean simply “to walk, glide, or go,” or “to proceed or move in a diagonal or sideways manner.”
 In contexts involving dance, sashay means “to make a chassé,” which is a dance step in which a slide on one foot is followed closely by a slide on the other foot.
 To walk with a lofty proud gait, often in an attempt to impress others: _He struts around like a rooster in a hen house._
 __sashimi__ _n_ :two::hammer:
 __sass__ _v_ (sassed)
 __sassy__ _adj_ :three::hammer:
+__satays__ _n_
 __satchel__ _n_ :two::hammer:
 __sate__ _v_ :two::hammer: (sated) _Sate your appetite._
 __satiate__ _v_ /SAY-shee-ayt/ Satiate is a formal word that means “to satisfy (something, such as a need or desire) fully.”
-__satire__ _n_ Satire is using humor to criticize public figures.
+__satire__ _n_ :two: Satire is using humor to criticize public figures.
 Example: When Senator Jackson said “numbers don’t lie,” he forgot that his first name wasn’t “Numbers.”
 __satirist__ _n_ A humorist who uses ridicule and irony and sarcasm. _Syn_ ironist, ridiculer _The satirist got into trouble with the network after he ridiculed a number of prominent donors on his live television show._
 __satisfice__ _v_
 __satori__ _n_ _Zen Buddhism_ The state of sudden indescribable intuitive enlightenment.